Tackling fluffy clouds: robust field boundary delineation across global agricultural landscapes with Sentinel-1 and Sentinel-2 Time Series: Introduction

-Clouds obscure the Earth’s surface, complicating the task of boundary delineation.
-Conventional methods have relied on labor-intensive cloud removal or the creation of cloud-free composites, both costly and time-consuming.
-Furthermore, approaches that depend on uncontaminated pixels are hampered by the subjective nature of defining ``clouds'' and setting pixel contamination thresholds, leading to inconsistencies and errors.
-While the S1 SAR sensor sidesteps cloud-related issues, its spatial resolution has traditionally limited its effectiveness for precise boundary work.
+Vision-based deep learning models offer robust and scalable boundary extraction, dynamically adapting to the evolving agricultural landscape \citep{PERSELLO2019111253, WALDNER2020111741, 9150690, rs13112197, rs14225738, essd-15-317-2023, Tetteh2023}.
+Despite these advancements, cloud cover remains a significant obstacle \citep{LI202289}, complicating boundary delineation from optical imagery.
+Conventional methods have relied on labor-intensive cloud removal or cloud-free composites, both costly and time-consuming.
+Moreover, approaches that depend on uncontaminated pixels are impeded by subjective cloud definitions and contamination thresholds, causing inconsistencies and errors.
+While the Sentinel-1 SAR sensor mitigates cloud interference, its spatial resolution has historically limited its effectiveness for precise boundary delineation.